Helping Our Residents Live Life To The Fullest

 For Independent Living, call 540.380.1580.
 For Assisted Living or Memory Care, call 540.380.6527.
 For other needs, call 540.380.4500.
 We’d like to get to know you and what you’re looking for in a senior living community.
 And we’d love to give you a tour of our beautiful campus!
 One of our counselors will be happy to help.

-One of the major benefits of living at Richfield is the peace of mind that comes from knowing there is access to a full range of healthcare services without having to leave the Richfield campus.
+One of the major benefits of living at Richfield is the peace of mind that comes from knowing there is access to a full range of healthcare services without having to leave the Richfield community.
 Rehabilitation, assisted living, and nursing care services are available for either short-term or extended stays.
-We provide complimentary transportation within our campus, to ensure that you’re able to stay connected with friends and family should your needs change.
+We provide complimentary transportation within our Salem campus to ensure that you’re able to stay connected with friends and family should your needs change.

-Richfield Living is a not-for-profit senior living and healthcare community located in Roanoke County near the City of Salem on over 50 beautifully landscaped acres.
-Richfield has a total of over 1100 residents, patients and employees.
-The minimum age for residency in our independent and assisted living facilities is 55.
-Included in our community are 201 senior apartments, 13 Lake-Estate cottages, 177 assisted living units, and 280 health care beds.
-Coming in 2020 are another 28 Villa apartments, 48 Lake Retreat apartments, and in phase II, 64 Mountain Retreat apartments.
-The restructured campus will offer brand new household model of care suites featuring person-centered care to promote personal well-being and joy-filled living.
+Richfield Living is a not-for-profit senior living and healthcare community located in Roanoke County near the City of Salem on over 50 beautifully landscaped acres and on 14 acres in Roanoke City.
+Richfield has a total of over 1200 residents, patients and employees.
+The minimum age is 55 and over for residency in our independent and assisted living facilities.
+Included in our community are almost 300 senior apartments, 13 Lake-Estate cottages, 177 assisted living units, and 230 health care beds.
+Coming in 2023 are another 64 Mountain Retreat apartments.
+The restructured campus offers brand new household model of care suites featuring person-centered care to promote personal well-being and joy-filled living on both campuses.

 Yes, we do allow pets in certain buildings that weigh less than 40 pounds, have up-to-date shots, and can be maintained so as not to disturb neighbors.
 Some additional fees may apply.